 Please read the appropriate application information as well as the information for all applicants.
 There are different requirements and forms for UC Berkeley/Bay Area community poets, and University of Hawai’i Mānoa/Oahu community poets.
-Applications for ASU will open in the fall.
+Applications for ASU will open in spring 2023.

-Applications are open for an academic year-long poetry fellowship, fall 2022 and spring 2023.
+Applications will open Oct 25 for a calendar year-long poetry fellowship, spring 2023 and fall 2023.

-You will have the opportunity to work online with 4 fellows from Hawai’i and 3 fellows from luk’upsíimey in the fall semester working group.
-In spring, you will form a cohort with 4 fellows from Arizona and 3 additional fellows from luk’upsíimey.
-You will collectively convene online on Zoom every 2 weeks over the year to share creative work, research, discussion, and critique.
+You will have the opportunity to work online with 4 fellows from Hawai’i and 3 fellows from luk’upsíimey in the spring semester working group.
+In fall, you will form a cohort with 4 fellows from Arizona and 3 additional fellows from luk’upsíimey.
+You will collectively convene online on Zoom for 2 hrs every 2 weeks over the academic semesters to share creative work, research, discussion, and critique.

-Applications are open for a semester-long poetry fellowship, for fall 2022 (August – December).
+Applications will open Oct 25 for a semester-long poetry fellowship, for spring 2023 (late Jan – mid May).

 Four poets will be chosen for University of Hawai’i Mānoa/ARC Poetry Fellowships: three from UH Mānoa – one in each category of UH faculty, graduate student, and undergraduate student – plus one community poet living in O’ahu.
 Each fellow will receive a $3,000 stipend to support their creative practice.
 Faculty spots are open to all current UH Mānoa faculty, including lecturers and adjuncts, teaching during the 2022/2023 academic year.
 If you are teaching on a grad assistantship, or are in any way designated as a student, you need to apply under the appropriate student category.
 If you are graduating before Aug 2022, you will no longer be considered a student and must apply in the community category.

 You will have the opportunity to work with 4 fellows from Berkeley/Bay Area and 3 fellows from luk’upsíimey in the fall semester working group.
-You will collectively convene online on Zoom every 2 weeks over the year to share creative work, research, discussion, and critique.
+You will collectively convene online on Zoom every 2 weeks over the spring semester to share creative work, research, discussion, and critique.

-As a bonus, all poets will be part of a celebratory in-person reading of work created during the fellowship, attended by the entire year-long cohort of poets from UCB, UH, ASU, and luk’upsíimey writers, hosted at UC Berkeley!
-Thanks to the generosity of Engaging the Senses Foundation, ARC has secured funding to pay for travel and hotel for each fellow to join a group gathering and conversation at the year’s end, slated for April 2023.
+As a bonus, all poets will be part of a celebratory in-person gathering, attended by the entire year-long cohort of poets and facilitators from UCB, UH, ASU, and luk’upsíimey writers, hosted at UC Berkeley!
+Thanks to the generosity of Engaging the Senses Foundation, ARC has secured funding to pay for travel and hotel for all 18 fellows + 3 facilators to join a group gathering and conversation at the year’s end, slated for early February 2024.
 Finally, all poets will have a selection of poems showcased in a group chapbook, and you’ll have an option to participate in projects your cohort decides on collectively.
 In exchange, we ask fellows to:

-- actively participate in each working group meeting during the fall (and spring for Berkeley applicants)
+- actively participate in each working group meeting during the spring (and fall for Berkeley applicants)

-- write a 500 word post to be published on the ARC Blog (related to reclamation)
+- create a writer’s prompt to be published on the ARC Blog (related to reclamation)